abhinavkavuri/chat-room/README.md

 # chat-room
-A basic Java-based chat room (Works on LAN)
+A basic Java-based chat room
-Works fine as of now, Tested over LAN open for suggestions and improvements, DM me anytime
+.Works fine as of now, Tested over LAN
+.Open for suggestions and improvements, DM me anytime